-At MECC you’ll find a fascinating and challenging Protective Services curriculum that includes a major in Police Science and Correctional Services.
-The program is structured to prepare individuals for careers in criminal justice, correctional services and related occupations.
+The Associate of Applied Science degree in Correctional Services is to prepare individuals for careers in the criminal justice and Corrections occupations.
 It is not designed to train for any specialty, but rather to provide a broad foundation, which will prepare students to enter any of the many criminal justice fields.

 Program Learning Outcomes